MadStu/noughts-and-crosses/README.md

   - This Scoreboard area shows the user their current score, the computer's current score and the number of draws they've had.
   - The scores update once each game has reached it's conclusion and a winner or draw has been declared.
   - The scores reset to 0 if the player changes difficulty.
   - The footer provides links to the author's linkedin page and also the project's GitHub page.
-The links open in new windows.
+The links open in new tabs.

 ![The Scoreboard and Footer](https://raw.githubusercontent.com/MadStu/noughts-and-crosses/main/assets/images/readme-images/scoreboard-and-footer-screenshot.png)